 The Pros and Cons of Mediated, Collaborative, and Litigated Divorce Processes

 There is no one-size-fits-all divorce process, but rather, choosing amongst the mediated, collaborative, and litigated divorce processes depends on the personal situations of each couple.
-Continue reading to learn what benefits and drawbacks to look out for when navigating the different processes and how an experienced Tazewell County family law attorney at Butler, Giraudo & Meister, P.C., can guide you every step of the way.
+Continue reading to learn what benefits and drawbacks to look out for when navigating the different processes and how an experienced Peoria County family law attorney at Butler, Giraudo & Meister, P.C., can guide you every step of the way.

 What are the benefits and drawbacks of a mediated divorce process?